FXgora/fxgora-client/README.md

 # Client for Artion Marketplace - Powered by Fantom

-A client side implementation of the Artion Marketplace for NFT trading on Fantom Opera network.
+A client side implementation of the Artion Marketplace for NFT trading on FXgora.

 Artion allows users:
 - to explore existing NFTs on Fantom Opera network.